KCMac89/KCMAc89/README.md

 ### Hi there, I'm Casey McCrimmon aka KCMac89 :wave:

-## I'm currently a student at Notheastern State University, working on my B.S. degree in Computer Science
+## I'm currently a student at Notheastern State University, expected to graduate with a B.S. degree in Computer Science in May 2022

-This semester: I am learning Data Strucures, Software engineering and Advanced Java.

 ### Connect with Me